 Protein Powder that Doesn’t Taste Like Chemicals

-The best part is that it doesn’t taste like chemicals, and that’s one of the biggest reasons why we’ve used it for more than 3 years.
+The secret to a protein powder that you and the kids will love is that it cannot taste like chemicals.
+We like Orgain and we’ve used it for more than 3 years.
 If you’re looking to add a protein powder, this is a great non-whey option.

 - 1/4 frozen banana